AlCalzone/ioBroker.template-ts/README.md

 It includes both code running within iobroker and as vis widget.
 If you only plan to create a vis widget then you should use the [iobroker.vis-template](https://github.com/ioBroker/ioBroker.vis-template) instead.

+If you are interested in a stripped down version without widget, docs and stuff, consider using the [bare branch](../../tree/bare).

 ## Steps
 1. download and unpack this packet from github ```https://github.com/AlCalzone/ioBroker.template-ts/archive/master.zip``` or clone git repository ```git clone https://github.com/AlCalzone/ioBroker.template-ts.git```